• Skip to primary navigation

 • If you do not have Greek yogurt, substitute milk, sour cream or whipping cream.

 • I live in the dessert so my flour and kitchen or very dry!
-If you live in a humid environment you may want to start with 2 Tablespoons of lemon juice and work your way up.
+If you live in humid environment start with 2 tablespoons of lemon juice and work your way up.

 Nutrition